TMD/TMJ Treatment in Rochester, MN

 • Pain when chewing or eating

-If you notice any of these symptoms, we recommend scheduling an appointment with your dentist right away to get help.
+If you notice any of these symptoms, we recommend scheduling an appointment Honor Dental right away to get help.

 What causes TMD?